 - Parmalat/Evaporated Shelf Stable Milk

-- Oatmeal and small boxes of cereal (Corn Flakes, Rice Krispies, Special K are most loved)
+- Small boxes of cereal (Corn Flakes, Rice Krispies, Special K are most loved)

-- Snack Food (crackers, popcorn, pudding cups, saltines, Jell-O, etc.)
+- Snack Food (crackers, popcorn, pudding cups, saltines, Jell-O, no-bake desserts, etc.)

 - Small cans or plastic containers of vegetables (peas, carrots, green beans, creamed corn, mixed vegetables, sauerkraut, zucchini)